 After 5 days of filling out weekly weather on their graphs, students will determine if there was an appropriate day to have a prescribed burn.
 Students will explain their findings and justify their reasons using their graphs as a visual.
-Students can choose to present this by making a video, a presentation in front of their peers, or write a persuasive essay.
+Students can choose to present this by making a video, a presentation in front of their peers, or writing a persuasive essay.

-Technology Integration: Students will use a variety of technology including weather tools, student made weather tools, weather journals, technology to complete research and technology to create a video of students presenting the chosen burn date.
+Technology Integration: Students will use a variety of technology including weather tools, student-made weather tools, weather journals, technology to complete research and technology to create a video of students presenting the chosen burn date.

 |Community Partners||Contribution to Learning Experience||Contact Information|

-|TVA professional||Potential guest speaker or in the field speaker via Skype|
+|TVA professional||Potential guest speaker or in-the-field speaker via Skype.|

-|Local Meteorologist||Potential guest speaker about predicting weather and using weather tools|
+|Local Meteorologist||Potential guest speaker about predicting weather and using weather tools.|

-|Firefighters||Potential guest speaker to speak about involvement in prescribed burns|
+|Firefighters||Potential guest speaker to speak about involvement in prescribed burns.|

 Students will present their weather data in graph form.
 Students will choose a day from the period we graphed to have a prescribed burn.
-Students will suggest a day based on their findings of precipitation, temperature, and wind direction to present this day using their graph to the class through choice of a video, presentation or persuasive essay.
+Students will suggest a day based on their findings of precipitation, temperature, and wind direction to present this day using their graph to the class through the choice of a video, presentation, or persuasive essay.